H4HWV2011/msjarvis-public-docs/thesis/12-neurobiological-architecture.md

 The neurobiological architecture operates within a roughly 100-container production stack with all confirmed neurobiological, EEG, bridge, sandbox, BBB, and guardian containers present and running.
 ChromaDB remains part of the semantic substrate, the two-container database split remains in force, and the broader stack integrates DGMs, WOAH, memory services, judges, and the LLM ensemble into a governed architecture.

 Security posture is local-first: services are bound to loopback interfaces, the memory API is authenticated, BBB output blocking is active, and the judge layer signs verdicts across its containers.
 EEG Delta, Theta, and Beta services are live, the pituitary governance layer runs in baseline mode, the bridge responds on its internal port, and sandbox status reports dependencies such as pituitary, I-containers, qualia orchestrator, WOAH, judge-truth, and guardian as live.

+The Neurobiological Master exposes its health interface on port 8018 and, as of the August 17, 2026 compatibility update, accepts EEG rhythm telemetry through a lightweight compatibility interface.
+This addition preserves the existing Master processing path rather than replacing the governed cognitive sequence.

 Within this topology, the internal-state sandbox functions as the formal middle chamber of reversible cognition.
 It allows candidate interpretations, identity-bearing perspectives, and qualia-rich narratives to be assembled and tested before they are admitted into more authoritative internal layers.